 Can I practice as a ‘professional counsellor’ in Canada without specializing in Counselling Therapy?
 Yes…

 - After graduation from an accredited training program, professional counsellors practicing under clinical supervision may obtain liability insurance, and apply for designation through professional associations, or a voluntary regulatory college.

-- Even though some provinces restrict use of the title ‘Counselling Therapist’ to registered practitioners only, unregistered counsellors who are members of a professional association or regulatory college, are permitted to provide the types of mental health services that fall within their scope of training and ethical standards.
+- Even though some provinces restrict use of the title ‘Counselling Therapist’ to registered practitioners only, unregistered counsellors who are members of a professional association or regulatory college may be permitted to provide certain types of mental health services that fall within their scope of training and ethical standards.

 The specialization in Counselling Therapy is offered through KCPC’s Certificate in Applied Counselling Studies program.
 This program conforms to ethical guidelines and competency standards established by the Ministry of Advanced Education in BC; the Competency Profile for Counselling Therapists; the Canadian Professional Counsellors Association, (CPCA); Association of Cooperative Counselling Therapists, (ACCT); and the Canadian College of Professional Counsellors and Psychotherapists (CCPCP).